Mount Lowe Road to San Gabriel Peak

 This 7.25-mile round trip hike descends Mount Lowe Road into the San Gabriel Mountains to a historic scenic overlook and a trail camp built on interesting ruins.

-This 6,161 foot peak is reachable via a 4-mile round-trip trail from Mount Disappointment Fire Road.
+This 6,161 foot peak is reachable via a 4-mile round trip hike from Mount Disappointment Fire Road.

 This 4.5-mile hike starts out above and finishes below a 50-foot tall waterfall.